IRS Pay for Your Tax Attorney

-Attorneys fees can be awarded even though the matter was resolved at the administrative level without the need for litigation.
+Attorneys’ fees can be awarded even though the matter was resolved at the administrative level without the need for litigation in the U.S. Tax Court or other courts.
 Costs can be awarded from the earliest of the date of the (1) decision of Appeals, (2) notice of deficiency, or (3) first letter of proposed deficiency that allows the taxpayer an opportunity for review by Appeals.
 Litigation costs can also be awarded.

 These fees can even be awarded for non-attorney tax practitioners who only handle IRS tax disputes at the IRS administrative level.

 Attorneys fees and costs include:

 - Administrative fees or charges by the IRS;